 The right time to talk

-In other words, we have to be patient with our kids.
+In other words, we have to show real patience with our kids.
 Punishment is not the wisest of options.
 Research tells us it only shoos them away and gives them stress and ruins their emotional development.
-We should consider deferring our response to their discourteous behavior and wait for the right time to bring it up, when kids are in their good normal state.
+We should consider deferring our response to their discourteous behavior and wait for the right time to bring it up when kids are in their good normal state.
 Harshly reacting to their rudeness right away will only make it worse.
 We may ignore it at the time and wait for a better opportunity.